uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Archives can serve as permanent sites where post-commission accountability and the right to truth can be realized.[^159] He further explained that archives “are a means of guaranteeing that the voices of victims will not be lost, and they contribute to a culture of memorialisation and remembrance.
 They also provide a safeguard against revisionism and denial—essential given the long duration and non-linearity of social reconciliation and integration processes.”[^160]
-He concluded that “truth commissions and national archives contribute in a substantial manner to realizing the right to truth and may further criminal prosecutions, reparations, and institutional and personnel reforms,” and recommended that international archival standards be established.[^161]
+He concluded that “truth commissions and national archives contribute in a substantial manner to realizing the right to truth and may further<!--x-->
+criminal prosecutions, reparations, and institutional and personnel reforms,” and recommended that international archival standards be established.[^161]

 Although de Greiff does not reference Indigenous peoples specifically, we note that in many countries, including Canada, the access to, and protection of, historical records have been instrumental in advancing the rights of Indigenous peoples and documenting the state’s wrongful actions.